StephenWhittington/MilestoneProject1/README.md

 * As a user/fan, I want to see information on the next tour/event, so i can choose dates and buy tickets.
 * As a customer, I want to be able to fill out a book-ins form, so i can hire the band for a wedding or birthday party.
 * As a user/fan, I want to be able to access the bands social pages, so i can communicate by social media.
-* As a user/fan, I want to be able to see information and pictures of the band/members, so i can get to know the band without meating them
+* As a user/fan, I want to be able to see information and pictures of the band/members, so i can get to know the band without meating them.

 [This is a link to my wireframe figma](https://github.com/StephenWhittington/thrashband/blob/master/assets/images/Stephen%20Wireframe.pdf)

+# Features

+## Existing Features

+* Band Logo/Name - Visual representation on the band that is unique, And eye catching to the user.

+* Book-ins Form - Allows users to see the bands availability to perform, by having them fill a form in with their information.

+* Collapsing Navbar - Allows the mobile user to access the website pages easily, by clicking the dropdown menu.

+* Video on Home Page - The user can see the bands latest recording in the studio, and watch in fullscreen if they want to.

+* Social Media links/Icons - allows users to easily follow the band, by clicking on the icons in the footer.

+* Band Information/Photos - allows the user to scroll through images of the band and read about the members.

+* Added Navigation on Home Page - Allows users to access the tour page and see dates, by clicking on the button link.